 Central's reservation window typically extends several months out, particularly for international visitors.
 The 2023 ranking accelerated demand significantly, and the restaurant operates a controlled capacity model consistent with the complexity of its supply chain and kitchen programme.
 Booking directly through the official website or an authorised reservations platform as early as possible is the practical approach; last-minute availability exists occasionally but should not be treated as a reliable option.

 The restaurant sits in Barranco at Av.
-Pedro de Osma 301, accessible from Miraflores in under fifteen minutes by taxi and well-served by Lima's app-based ride services.
-For visitors structuring a broader Lima stay, our full Lima hotels guide covers properties across Barranco, Miraflores, and San Isidro, including options within walking distance of the restaurant.
-Those adding bar visits to their itinerary will find Barranco's cocktail culture mapped in our full Lima bars guide, and for experiential programming around Lima's food culture, our full Lima experiences guide covers market tours, cooking formats, and producer visits.
-Our full Lima wineries guide includes the pisco producers and emerging coastal wine operations relevant to pre- or post-dinner exploration.
+Pedro de Osma 301.
+For visitors structuring a broader Lima stay, properties across Barranco, Miraflores, and San Isidro remain within easy reach.
+Those adding bar visits to their itinerary will find Barranco's cocktail culture close by, and the city's food culture also extends to market tours, cooking formats, and producer visits.
+Pisco producers and emerging coastal wine operations are relevant to pre- or post-dinner exploration.

 Comparable Spots, Quickly